elugens/hello-javascript/docs/browser-related-questions/browser-document/window-coordinates.md

 <details>
   <summary><strong>View Answer:</strong></summary>
   <div>
-  <div><strong>Interview Response:</strong> No, Internet Explorer does not support x/y properties for historical reasons.
-So we can either make a polyfill (add getters in DomRect.prototype) or just use top/left, as they are always the same as x/y for positive width/height, in particular in the result of elem.getBoundingClientRect().
+  <div><strong>Interview Response:</strong> For historical reasons, Internet Explorer does not support x/y attributes.
+So we can either create a polyfill (add getters to DomRect.prototype) or just use top/left, which remain the same as x/y for positive width/height, especially in the result elem. getBoundingClientRect().
     </div>
   </div>
 </details>